 Thus in the minds of the idol-worshiping Egyptians, the God of the Hebrews proved Himself more powerful than all of their “gods”.
 Their perception may have been as follows,

-1. The Hebrew God killed Hapi, the Nile “god” causing its blood to flow.
+The Hebrew God killed Hapi, the Nile “god,” causing its blood to flow.
 Khnum, the guardian of the Nile, failed as well.

-2. Heqet, frog-goddess of fertility became a stench to all the land.
+Heqet, the frog-goddess of fertility, became a stench to all the land.

-3. Khephera, the scarab-god stood by and did nothing when the flies and gnats multiplied.
+Khephera, the scarab-god, stood by and did nothing when the flies and gnats multiplied.
 Geb, the god of the earth, was missing in action.

-4. Ptah and Hathor, bull-god and goddess were of no help to the animals and flocks.
+Ptah and Hathor, the bull god and goddess, were of no help to the animals and flocks.

-5. Imhotep and Serapis, the gods of medicine and healing could not heal the grievous sores upon the Egyptians.
+Imhotep and Serapis, the gods of medicine and healing, could not heal the grievous sores upon the Egyptians.

-6. Renunet and Nepri, the gods of grain and crops were powerless against the locust swarm.
+Renunet and Nepri, the gods of grain and crops, were powerless against the locust swarm.

-7. Noot, the god-protector of land from destruction from the sky, couldn’t stop the hail mixed with fire.
+Noot, the god who protects land from destruction from the sky, couldn’t stop the hail mixed with fire.

-8. All of the “gods” who ruled over the terrestrial sphere, from the Nile, frogs and animals, grains and crops were defeated but what about the sun-god Amun Ra?
+All of the “gods” who ruled over the terrestrial sphere, including the Nile, frogs and animals, grains, and crops, were defeated, but what about the sun god Amun Ra?
 The God of the Hebrews blotted him out!

-9. In a certain sense, the highest “god” of Egypt was Pharaoh himself as he was actually a living, breathing being unlike the statues that lined every monument and building.
+In a certain sense, the highest “god” of Egypt was Pharaoh himself, as he was actually a living, breathing being, unlike the statues that lined every monument and building.
 The God of the Hebrews slew the firstborn of Egypt and threw him and his entire army down in the sight of all Egypt and the nations!

 The Prophet Ezekiel prophesied of Pharaoh,